Agile Estimations: Common Pitfalls and Patterns to Avoid | David Tzemach

-When a team starts using relative estimations we can expect to see some mistakes.
-In this article, I want to share some common pitfalls and bad patterns often seen in Agile teams related to their estimation process. if you identify one of the items below in your own process, make the necessary adjustments to mitigate it.
+When a team starts using relative estimations, we can expect to see some mistakes.
+In this article, I want to share some common pitfalls and destructive patterns often seen in Agile teams related to their estimation process.
+If you identify one of the items below in your process, make the necessary adjustments to mitigate it.

 Partial Vs Whole Estimations

-Prior to starting the estimation process, the SM must remind team members to estimate the total amount of work involved in the story rather than just their part of the work.
-If we don’t get this right, the estimations will be inaccurate and will not reflect the real work.
+Before starting the estimation process, the SM must remind team members to estimate the total amount of work involved in the story rather than just their part of the work.
+If we don’t get this right, the estimations will be inaccurate and not reflect the actual work.

-As an example, let’s look at a user story with a complexity of five-story points.
-Developers will exclude the testing effort done by other team members and estimate their relative work with three story points.
-Furthermore, the team members who are responsible for the testing effort will estimate it as a very low effort at one story point.
+For example, let’s look at a user story with a complexity of five-story points.
+Developers will exclude the testing effort done by other team members and estimate their relative work with three-story points.
+Furthermore, the team members responsible for the testing effort will evaluate it as a very low effort at one story point.

-Both estimations are wrong because they reflect less work than the team really needs to invest to deliver the story.
+Both estimations are wrong because they reflect less work than the team needs to invest in delivering the story.

 Estimation Made Without Calculating All Factors

-When the team calculates the estimated work, they need to examine all factors involved in their sprint commitments, these factors should be well defined, as a checklist for the team to follow as part of their estimation process.
-Here is a sample checklist form one of my teams:
+When the team calculates the estimated work, they need to examine all factors involved in their sprint commitments; these factors should be well defined, as a checklist for the team to follow as part of their estimation process.
+Here is a sample checklist from one of my teams:

 Are there any dependencies on other teams/external support?